 Organizations have multiple options for treating risks, and should choose the option that is the most effective at reducing/eliminating the risk to the organization.
 Common treatment options include:

-- Accept – The organization has decided that the risk to the organization is minimal and/or further mitigation options are not available.
-Accepted risks should be reassessed periodically to ensure that the associated risk level has not increased beyond acceptable levels.
+• Accept – The organization has decided the risk to the organization is minimal and/or further mitigation options are not available.
+Accepted risks should be reassessed periodically to ensure the associated risk level has not increased beyond acceptable levels.

-- Avoid – The organization has determined that the activity or activities causing the risk to the organization is not an essential business function and can be stopped.
+• Avoid – The activity or activities causing the risk to the organization is not an essential business function and can be stopped.

-- Mitigate – The organization has determined that steps can be taken to reduce the risk to the organization, including the implementation of mitigating controls.
+• Mitigate – The organization has determined steps can be taken to reduce the risk to the organization, including the implementation of mitigating controls.
 Mitigated risks should be reassessed upon implementation of remediation plans to ensure an acceptable reduction in the level of risk.

 Key Considerations for Meaningful Cybersecurity Risk Reporting